Bairaha Farms

-Bairaha Farms PLC is a poultry processing company in Sri Lanka.
-The company was founded in 1975 and went public with an initial public offering in 1994.
-By 1987, Bairaha Farms became the largest broiler producer in Sri Lanka.
-During the late 1990s, Bairaha was one of the three dominant animal feed manufacturers.
-A Bairaha Farms' joint venture won a bronze award at the National Chamber of Exporters Awards in 2011.
-Bairaha Farms is one of the LMD 100 companies in Sri Lanka and one of the 100 most valuable brands in the country in 2022.
-The company conducts several corporate social responsibility programmes.
+Bairaha Farms PLC is a poultry processing company, headquartered in Colombo, Sri Lanka.

 History

 Bairaha Farms was founded in 1975 by establishing its first large-scale poultry farm in Katana.
 The company went public in 1994 with an initial public offering.
 By 1987 Bairaha Farms was the largest broiler producer in Sri Lanka, controlling 45% of the market share.
 The company bought about 500 tons per year of soybean meal from Ceylon Grain Elevators.
 During the late 1990s, animal feed manufacturing in Sri Lanka was dominated by three companies.
 Bairaha Farms was one of them, operating together with Cargill.
 Bairaha Farms-Cargill joint venture controlled 10% of the animal feed market share and 10% and 30% market shares in layer day-old chicks and broiler day-old chicks.

 Bairaha Farms built a new chicken farm in Anamaduwa in Puttalam District in 2010.
 The company signed an agreement with the Board of Investment of Sri Lanka and received a 10-year tax holiday for the project.
 The company planned to invest LKR120 million in the first year and LKR240 million in the second and third years.
 In return, Bairaha expected to raise chicken production by 20% in the first year and another 20% in the second year and 15% in the third year.
 Fortune GP Farms, a joint venture between Bairaha and Crysbro Group, won the bronze award in agriculture value added category at 2011 National Chamber of Exporters of Sri Lanka awards.
 Managing director Yakooth Naleem accepted the award at the ceremony.